ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

     Note that the content of the 'access\_token' parameter is either:

     * A CBOR byte string, if the Access Token was transported using CBOR.
-With reference to the example in {{fig-as-response-cbor}}, and assuming the string's length in bytes to be 119 (i.e., 0x77 in hexadecimal), then ENCODED\_TOKEN takes the bytes \{0x58 0x77 0xd0 0x83 0x44 0xa1 ...\}, i.e., the raw content of the parameter 'access\_token'.
+With reference to the example in {{fig-as-response-cbor}}, and assuming the string's length in bytes to be 119 (i.e., 0x77 in hexadecimal), then ENCODED\_TOKEN takes the bytes \{0x58 0x77 0xd0 0x83 0x44 0xa1 ...\}, i.e., the raw content of the 'access\_token' parameter.

    * A text string, if the Access Token was transported using JSON.
-With reference to the example in {{fig-as-response-json}}, ENCODED\_TOKEN takes "2YotnFZFEjr1zCsicMWpAA", i.e., the raw content of the parameter 'access\_token'.
+With reference to the example in {{fig-as-response-json}}, ENCODED\_TOKEN takes "2YotnFZFEjr1zCsicMWpAA", i.e., the raw content of the 'access\_token' parameter.

 2. The Authorization Server defines HASH\_INPUT as follows.